Svetlana Kuznetsova: 2000: ITF Junior career

-Kuznetsova debuted in her first International Tennis Federation (ITF) tournament in Mallorca on 31 January.
+Kuznetsova debuted in her first ITF Circuit tournament in Mallorca on 31 January.
 In the first round, she defeated Katia Altilia from Italy in straight sets, 6–0, 6–4.
 However, she lost in the quarterfinal to Oana Elena Golimbioschi.
 Her next appearance was in Talence in April.
 She defeated Aurore Desertin in the first round, but lost in the second round to Berengere Karpenschif, both from France.
 In Minsk, Belarus, in a tournament using the short sets scoring system, she reached the quarterfinal, after defeating the unranked Vera Zvonareva in the first round in four sets, and Daria Panova in three sets in the second round.
 In the quarterfinal, she lost to 574th ranked Elena Voropaeva in four sets, after losing two tie breaks in the two earlier sets.
 However, Kuznetsova was ranked in the top 900, receiving her first ranking of 889 during the week ending 20 November 2000.
 She moved to Mallorca again and lost in the first round to Dinara Safina after winning the first set.
 Her last tournament of the year was again in Mallorca, but now played in a minimum of four sets.
 In the round of 32, she defeated Silvia Disderi.
 However, she fell to eighth seeded Mihaela Moldovan in the last round.
 She ended the season ranked 889.